interactions-py/interactions.py/docs/quickstart.rst

 .. code-block:: python

     """
-        Make sure this code is added before the client.run() call!
+        Make sure this code is added before the bot.run() call!
         It also needs to be under on_ready, otherwise, this will not work.
     """